winuthayanon/ovx_ve/README.md

 Adult (8-12 weeks old) C57B6/J mice were ovariectomized (OVX) and treated with either vehicle (V) or estrogen (E) for 24 hours (*n*=5-6 mice/treatment/group).
 The oviducts were dissected into infundibulum + ampulla (AmpIsth) or isthmus + uterine-tubal junction (IsthUTJ) before single cell isolation.

-# Created new conda environment
+# How to create new conda environment
 conda env create -n hub_v2 -f environment.yml